 ASTM F3016: The New ASTM International Low-Speed Impact Testing Standard

-The new ASTM standard developed for low-speed crashes is called ASTM F3016, or the Test Method for Surrogate Testing of Vehicle Impact Protective Devices at Low Speeds.
+The new low-speed impact ASTM testing standard developed is called ASTM F3016, or the Test Method for Surrogate Testing of Vehicle Impact Protective Devices at Low Speeds.
 Unlike their standard for high-speed impact protection, ASTM F3016 requires vehicle protective devices to protect against impact from vehicles traveling at speeds of 30 mph or lower.

 One of the ASTM members most responsible for the new ASTM standard is Dean Alberson, Ph.D, P.E.
 Alberson had been asked many times if ASTM F2656 applied to lower-speed applications, and the Propane Gas Association wanted a solution to protect self-service propane storage locations.
 With these requests in mind, Alberson and other members developed ASTM F3016.